artivis/manif/README.md

 cd [manif]
 doxygen .doxygen.txt
 ```

 to obtain the code documentation.
 Find it at `[manif]/doc/html/index.html`.

 Throughout the code documentation we refer to 'the paper' which you can
 find in the section <a href="#publications">Publications</a>.

-Use [version 4 of the paper](https://arxiv.org/abs/1812.01537v4) for cross-referencing with the code documentation (ie. equation numbers).

 ## Tutorials and application demos